 Last entry on our best Linux media player list is MPlayer, which is another open-source media player for Linux distros.
 Originally, developed in 2000 by Árpád Gereöffy, based in Hungary, MPlayer was mainly a command-line application before various front ends were developed.
 A fork on Mplayer is Mplayer2 which itself led to the creation of mpv.

-Other than command-line, MPlayer can also be used as regular Linux media player with a help of the different front-ends including SMPlayer, GNOME Player, KMPlayer, etc.
+Other than command-line, MPlayer can also be used as regular Linux media player with the help of the different front-ends including SMPlayer, GNOME Player, KMPlayer, etc.

 So, these were the six best Linux media player you can give a try.
-Although, they are arranged in a list form, but it would be better to try some of them to see which media player suits the best to you.
+Although they are arranged in a list form, it would be better to try some of them to see which media player suits the best for you.

 Did you find this article on top free audio/video players for Linux helpful?
 Drop your thoughts and feedback.